JayLi1209/small-projects/README.md

 ## Sign-in form
 The user sign-in form includes basic Forms in HTML, adjusting icons and layouts, and designing good hierarchy systems.

+## Name Card
+Using CSS animations, basic layouts, and integrating the techniques in previous sections, I created a name card for myself.

 All projects are completed during the summer of 2022.
 Sources gained from: [Code with Mosh](https://codewithmosh.com/)